Luke 12:35-48

 The reason for this difference is stated at verse 48b as the principle of greater accountability.
 That is, the person who knows more of God's will for their life, is more accountable to God for failure, than is the one who knows less.
 I suggest that in this parable, the principle revolves around the gospel message.
 The doctrine of evangelism teaches that God reveals himself through the physical creation so that people can become aware of His existence; His eternal power and divinity (Romans 1:19-20).

-This can be called, the point of God conciousness.
-That is, the point at which someone becomes aware of the existance of God.
+This can be called, the point of God consciousness.
+That is, the point at which someone becomes aware of the existence of God.

 This is God's way to prepare everyone to follow the primary mandate.